Definition of Mixed-Use Building

 What is the meaning of mixed-use building?

 If you are in the construction industry, you may have heard the term mixed-use building and wonder what exactly this refers to.
-A mixed-use building, by definition, is a development project or a building that provides multiple uses or purposes within the shared development area or building— rather than only having one use or purpose.
+By definition, it is a development project or a building that provides multiple uses or purposes within the shared development area or building— rather than only having one use or purpose.

 Examples include combinations of purposes such as retail or office space, housing, and commercial components.